woossi0/suite/docs/usermanual/source/sysadmin/production/performance.rst

 * ``-XX:NewRatio=2`` tunes the JVM for handling a large number of short-lived objects
 * ``-XX:+AggressiveOpts`` enables experimental optimizations that will be defaults in future versions of the JVM

 The method of setting these parameters is container-specific.
-For example, in Apache Tomcat, they are configured by defining them in the ``CATALINA_OPTS`` variable in a ``setenv`` script file located in the installation ``bin`` directory.
+For example, in Apache Tomcat, they are configured by defining them in the ``OPENGEO_OPTS`` variable in a ``setenv`` script file located in the installation ``bin`` directory.

 JAI and JAI Image I/O
 ---------------------